 - It takes only 10.7 hours to complete one rotation and an estimated 29.5 Earth years to make one revolution around the Sun.

-- Saturn has about 82 satellites, out of which 53 known satellites, and the search for other 29 is still going on.
+- Saturn has about 82 satellites, out of which 53 are known satellites, and the search for the other 29 is still going on.

 - Satellite Titan is the largest satellite of Saturn and the second-largest satellite in the Solar System.
 Nitrogen is present in the atmosphere of this satellite.

 - This planet is also called a gas ball or galaxy in the Solar system because, in the middle of this planet, there are seven developed spectacular rings like a circle, which revolve around this planet due to gravity.

 - The surface of this planet is not solid like Earth or other planets but is of gasses like Hydrogen and Helium.

 - Uranus comes in seventh place in the distance from the Sun in the Solar system, which is at a distance of 2.9491 billion Km from the Sun.